First Jewish–Roman War: Roman commemoration of the victory

 The Temple spoils, including the menorah, were displayed in the newly built Temple of Peace, alongside other masterpieces of art.
 The temple, dedicated to Pax, the Roman goddess of peace, symbolized the restoration of peace throughout the Empire.
-Additionally, the Colosseum, initiated by Vespasian and completed under Titus, was financed "ex manubi(i)s" (from the spoils of war), as noted in an inscription, tying its funding to the Jewish War.
+The Colosseum, initiated by Vespasian and completed under Titus, was financed "ex manubi(i)s" (from the spoils of war), as noted in an inscription, tying its funding to the Jewish War.

 Construction works commemorating the victory seem to have also taken place in Syria.
-John Malalas, a 6th-century Byzantine chronicler, wrote that a synagogue in Daphne, near Antioch, was destroyed during the war and replaced by Vespasian with a theater, an inscription of which claimed it was founded "from the spoils of Judaea".
+John Malalas, a sixth-century Byzantine chronicler, wrote that a synagogue in Daphne, near Antioch, was destroyed during the war and replaced by Vespasian with a theater, an inscription of which claimed it was founded "from the spoils of Judaea".
 He also describes a gate of cherubs in Antioch, established by Titus from the spoils of the Temple.